Cpt-Dingus/blog-page/docs/Radio/Beginners guide to weather satellite reception.md

 - **Compass tracking with directional antennas** → Due to inaccuracies in your phone's compass and differing real world conditions, you should always try to go by signal strength instead of tracking by elevation and azimuth.
 Use apps to find the general direction of the satellite, move your antenna around until you see the signal.
 Once you see the signal, move slow and with purpose to have the signal be as strong as possible.

-- **Doppler tracking when it is not needed** → All signals described in these guides do NOT require doppler tracking.
-Old guides tend to instruct you to do so, even though it actively hurts signal reception
+- **Doppler tracking when it is not needed** → Some older guides feature doppler tracking - shifting the frequency throughout the pass to keep the signal centered.
+All signals described in this guide do NOT require any such tracking to be performed, doing so can only hurt your reception.

-> Doing the above is especially hurtful with LRPT, as your machine knows where the signal is by using a costas loop, changing the frequency makes the costas loop momentarily lose its lock and cause data loss.
+> Doing the above is especially hurtful with LRPT, as your machine knows where the signal is by using a costas loop, changing the frequency makes it momentarily lose its lock causing data loss.

 - **Blindly maxing the gain setting** → Upping the gain only makes signals stronger up to a certain point, after which it starts amplifying the noise floor much more than actual signals.
 This can drown them out due to overloading, as well as damage the signal's quality due to your SDR saturating.
 Turn it up only until you see, that the signal isn't getting any stronger.
-[Use SatDump's `Debug`](#correct-gain) window for this
+Only up your gain until

 # SDR specific information

+These are things you should know about when using some specific SDRs:

 ## RTL-SDR
 These apply to all SDRs using RTL chipsets (RTLSDR blog, Nooelec SMART...)